CI/CD for a Pentest VM

 Packer is a tool for creating virtual images.
 Here, we will use it to automate downloading a Kali release from the official website, installing it in a VM and then creating a Proxmox template from it.

 At the moment of writing, neither Packer nor Proxmox seem incredibly stable.
-Here, I am working with Proxmox 8.4.1, Packer 1.12.0 and the Packer Proxmox plugin 1.2.2.
+Here, I am working with Proxmox 8.4.1 (edit: guide updated for 9.1.4), Packer 1.12.0 (edit: guide updated for 1.14.3) and the Packer Proxmox plugin 1.2.2 (edit, guide updated for 1.2.3).
 While many things work just perfectly, keep in mind that small or minor changes in either of these tools can break everything and result in headache-inducing rabbit holes of troubleshooting.
 On that note, I reported a bug in the Packer Proxmox plugin that you may encounter too.

 Before we dive into Packer, we want to create an API user in Proxmox that Packer (and later also Terraform) can use to orchestrate any changes, like creating and deleting VMs